What does it cost to sell on eBay? Many will point to the final value fee of 10% and say that’s it.

 Conclusion: What Does It Cost to Sell on eBay in Reality?

 The real cost of selling a given item on eBay is made up of the following:

 - The costs of making or buying the item you’re selling.

 - The costs of packaging, handling, and shipping the item.

 - Any fees you’re paying eBay and your payment processor for the transaction.

-These costs are in addition to your overhead: government permit fees, paying freelancers to take photos or write descriptions for you, the opportunity cost involved in researching the item and dealing with suppliers, etc. Make sure your margins are healthy enough to cover these expenses as well.
+These costs are in addition to your overhead: customer service, government permit fees, paying freelancers to take photos or write descriptions for you, the opportunity cost involved in researching the item and dealing with suppliers, etc. Make sure your margins are healthy enough to cover these expenses as well.

 Now that you have your accounting under control, you can focus on the more exciting aspects of running an eBay business.
 Start by figuring out what to sell on eBay.
 Once you have that under control, learn how to get a great eBay Feedback score so you can keep the sales coming in!